vigou3/emacs-modified-macos/content/_index.md

 This distribution of Emacs is based on the NeXTstep port part of the official sources of GNU Emacs.
-Other than the additions mentioned above and the minor configurations found in the `site-start.el` file, this is a stock distribution of Emacs.
+Other than the additions mentioned above and the minor configuration found in the `site-start.el` file, this is a stock distribution of Emacs.
 Users of Emacs on other platforms will appreciate the similar look and feel of the application.